wp-plugins/hashtagger/readme.txt

 Optionally @nicknames can be used instead of @usernames.
 This is **recommended to enhance security** ([read more](http://smartware.cc/wp-hashtagger/hashtagger-plugin-why-you-should-use-nicknames-instead-of-usernames/)).
 Although using @nicknames is the better option, the default is @usernames for compatibility to Plugin versions prior 2.1.

+= Post Types and Section Types =

+In the plugins Settings you can define where #hashtags and @usernames should be processed.
+It is possible to use them on Posts, on Pages and on Custom Post Types within Content, Title and Excerpt.
+Activate only the Post Types and Section Types you want to be processed to avoid unnecessary processing for best performance.

 = Languages =

 * English
 * German

 **Translators welcome!** The languages directory contains POT files to start new translations.
-Please [contact Author](http://smartware.cc/) if you would like to do a translation.
+Please [contact Author](http://smartware.cc/contact/) if you would like to do a translation.

 = Theme function =